Golos (election monitor): Founding

 GOLOS was founded as an association of non-profit organizations in 2000 to support civil monitoring of elections.

 Funding

-Michael McFaul, a Russian ambassador at the time, claimed in 2012 that Golos was funded a US government agency.
+Michael McFaul, a Russian ambassador at the time, claimed in 2012 that Golos was funded by a US government agency.
 However, he didn't disclose details on for how long.
 Before being expelled from Russia in September 2012, USAID had been partly funding Golos.

 Activities

 Since 2002 GOLOS has monitored elections and referendums of all levels.
 The Telegraph describes GOLOS as being "one of the few organisations able to catalogue and publicise [the Kremlin's] attempts at fraud and intimidation".

 The group publishes a newspaper called Grazhdansky Golos (Civil Voice).

 2008 presidential election

 In the 2008 presidential election and accompanying local elections, GOLOS representatives found many irregularities, including the following.